marko-knoebl/slides/src/sections/python-intermediate/40-modules-packages-en.md

 ## Modules and packages

-- Module = Python file from which objects can be imported
+- Module = collection of Python objects that can be imported
-- Package = directory that includes Python modules
+- Package = collection of modules

+(packages are actually a special type of modules)

 ## Example imports